Laezor/biorand-seed/README.md

 ## Notes

-- Ensure your Resident Evil 4 Remake installation is valid and accessible (verify your game files through steam).
+- Ensure your Resident Evil game installations are valid and accessible (verify your game files through steam).
-- Have fun exploring new randomized experiences in Resident Evil 4 Remake!
+- Have fun exploring new randomized experiences in Resident Evil games!